 - Empathy – Sharing your feelings with someone is also a way of getting some much-needed comfort and support.
 Understanding is crucial during such a difficult time.

 - Plan for Progress – It’s important to talk to someone about depression, but you shouldn’t stop there.
 The person you are confiding in should help you come up with a strategy to beat this.
 If it’s a professional you are talking to, then that person can advise you.
 If it’s a loved one, the latter should guide you to a professional who can give you the help you need.

 You may find that when you talk to someone about depression, it might not go as you had hoped.
 Sometimes, our loved ones aren’t able to understand the burden that is depression.
-When this is the case, find a professional who will know what you are going through.
+Sometimes, you might not click with a counselor or therapist right away.